How long does it take for you to send a single text message? Just a couple of seconds, depending on how fast you type, we presume.

 TransferGo makes real-time financial services that are personal and accessible to everyone, everywhere.
 As you’ve probably guessed, localization is an important part of the mix.

-We sat down with Nadim Dimechkie, Director of Copy at TransferGo, to discuss how they handle localization, why it matters for fintech companies, and how Lokalise helps them in the process.
+We sat down with Nadim Dimechkie, Director of Copy at TransferGo, to discuss how they handle localization, why it matters for fintech companies, and how Lokalise helps them in the process with its robust translation management features that streamline their workflows.

 Key localization players at TransferGo